bgamari/ghc-wiki-import/type-functions-syn-tc.md

   - Otherwise, fail.
 (Reason: a wobbly type variable, lack of left linearity, or non-decreasingness prevents us from obtaining a normal equation.
 If it is a wobbly type variable, the user can help by adding a type annotation; otherwise, we cannot handle the program without (maybe) losing decidability.)

 Rejection of local assumptions that after normalisation are either not left linear or not decreasing may lead to incompleteness.
-However, this should only happen for programs that combine GADTs and type functions in ellaborate ways.
-(We still lack an example that produces such a situation, though.)
+However, this should only happen for programs that are invalid or combine GADTs and type functions in ellaborate ways.